CunchengZhu/cunchengzhu.github.io/about.md

 ## Presentations
+- Viscous flow of evolving film with arbitrary geometry and topology at *the 16th World Congress on Computational Mechanics (WCCM)/4th Pan American Congress on Computational Mechanics (PANACM), Section of Geometric Mechanics*
 - Dynamics of active nematic fluids on arbitrary manifolds: exploring the role of geometry and topology at *Mechanics of Life workshop hosted by Center for Computational Biology, Flatiron Institute*
 - Dynamics of active nematic fluids on arbitrary manifolds: exploring the role of geometry and topology at *APS DFD 76th Annual Meeting*
 - Hydrodynamics of active nematics on curved stationary and deformable surface at *So Cal Fluids XVI 2023, SDSU*